 It's long been argued that children learn best when they experience something, and stories are often the best way to bring an experience into a classroom.
 A storyteller can take children back in time and around the world - from the top of Mount Olympus to the markets of Baghdad, from the ice and fire of the cold north to the heat and dust of the outback - and safely back again for hometime.

 ‘An excellent day, presented by a consumate professional, guaranteed to enthuse and inspire.’

 ‘I’ve never seen anything like it: absolutely, utterly, completely, totally one hundred percent inspirational!’

-There aren't many full-time professional Storytellers in Britain, and John is the only one who works exclusively with younger audiences.
+There aren't many full time professional Storytellers at work in the UK, and as far as we know John Harris is the only one who works exclusively with children and young people.

 His work encourages listening and speaking skills, concentration, an understanding of narrative, and the love of stories which is the basis not just of a love of reading but of a fully rounded human being.